Affordable aids

 Over-the-counter (OTC) hearing aids may bring down the price of hearing devices—at least at first glance.
 Since you won’t have to consult a hearing care professional before purchasing OTC hearing aids, they are essentially unbundled by default.
 The lower price makes those listening devices more accessible, but it comes at a cost: a lack of service and individualized fitting.

 A significant challenge of owning hearing aids is device maintenance issues.
 According to Doctor Cliff, 20% of appointments at his clinic are related to servicing hearing aids—and he often finds that hearing aids fail to meet manufacturer specifications after long periods of use.
-In other words, the sound quality of a hearing aid can degrade over time—often unbeknownst to the wearer because it happens so gradually.
+In other words, the sound quality of a hearing aid can degrade over time—often unbeknownst to the wearer because, like hearing loss, it happens so gradually.
 With OTC hearing aids, you will miss out on these quality checks unless you can find a care provider to service them which, of course, will cost extra.

-And sometimes, it’s your hearing and not the hearing aids that have gotten worse.
+And sometimes, it’s your hearing and not the hearing aids that get worse.
 The annual checkups provided by a hearing care provider assess both the performance of the hearing aids and your hearing.
 If your hearing deteriorates, your provider should tune up your hearing aids to accommodate the change, ideally with verification from real-ear measurements.

 On the bright side, due to the lower price, OTC hearing aids will get more people interested in hearing devices.
 This should hopefully put a big dent in the “unaided” population that has been sitting on the sidelines, doing nothing about their hearing problems.
 Moreover, the increase in competition may lead to technological innovations that improve performance and outcomes across the board.